 LinkedIn uses a very conventional home button which will almost certainly be understood by users:

-If there is a genuine need to deviate from a conventional home link, below are two examples of sites which take a slightly different approach however are likely to be effective.
+If there is a genuine need to deviate from a conventional home link, below are two examples of sites that take a slightly different approach but are likely to be effective.

 The humble home button plays an important role in assisting people to navigate and use a website effectively.
 If there is a need to avoid a conventional home link consider a creative approach, but keep in mind that usability testing with real users remains important when deviating from known and established conventions.

 Chris is a leader in the Human Centred Design field with a 18 year track record of improving customer interactions with some of Australia’s largest organisations.
 He is a strategic thinker who brings a calm and considered approach to tackling complex problems.
 An accomplished workshop facilitator, Chris excels at engaging with senior stakeholders and guiding projects to success.
 Chris has expertise in user research, service design and embedding Human Centred Design within organisations.

 We explore multi-factor authentication and how to to design a smooth multi-factor authentication experience

 We unpack some reasons why design can be hard, and suggest practical solutions for how to make it easier.
 In particular, we focus on strategies to make designing digital products smoother for everyone involved.